mctools/simplebuild-dgcode/doc/source/gravity.rst

   import G4GravityHelper.NeutronGravity as ng ng.enableNeutronGravity(launcher,-1,0,0,g=9.82)

-.. rubric:: Example
-    :name: EnablingGravityInGeant4-Example

-A screenshot of tracking a :math:`10^{-6}` eV ultra-cold neutron in vacuum.
+Here is a example of the effect of gravity, showing the movement of a :math:`10^{-6}` eV ultra-cold neutron in vacuum.
 The neutron is ultimately captured by the floor.

 .. image:: images/image2016-8-12_gravity.png